User Guide

 Streamline represents the data you have imported as a hierarchy tree in the Tree view.
 This hierarchy is composed of:

 depending on the available data and its configuration.
-The options at the bottom of the Tree View help you to find out which data dimensions are available to view by and choose the appropriate view.
+The options at the bottom of the Tree View help you to find out which data dimensions are available to view and choose the appropriate view.

 If you import locations or channels additionally to items, the Three view shows two viewing options: